 Referring to the diagram above, we explain the terms used in the diagram to present the different models and approaches in use.

 Programmatic advertising buying refers to the use of automated programs to buy and sell online ad spaces.
 Unlike traditional ad buying where negotiations and ordering are done manually through tedious processes, programmatic advertising relies on technology to eliminate human error and to speed up execution and transactions by replacing tedious tasks of insertion orders and the like.

 Another great benefit of using programmatic advertising enables the use of a data-driven approach, allowing for better targeting instead of the spray-and-pray approach used in traditional media.
 The audience becomes the key factor and less emphasis is placed on the placement of the media.

 These channels - OTT, CTV, Video, Audio, Native, Display, Email, and DOOH, are commonly referred to as "programmatic channels" despite the misnomer, as described above.

 There are 2 general methods to connect to the channels, (a) by means of using the Open-RTB specifications; (b) private APIs provided by each of the media platforms, such as social media including Facebook, Instagram, LinkedIn, and search (Google Search).

 |Pricing Mechanism and Buying Models||

 B. Non-Auction Based (or Fixed Price):

 NOTE: Programmatic direct is where a deal is struck directly between a media publisher and an advertiser, eliminating an exchange party.
-Preferred Deal, private auction and programmatic guaranteed are all considered as "Programmatic Direct".
+Preferred Deals, private auctions, and programmatic guaranteed are all considered "Programmatic Direct".